 Dr. Halpern is also completing the book Remaking the Self in the Wake of Illness.
 She examines how previously stoic individuals were able to learn to empathize with “negative” emotions and how this self-empathy helped them remake their lives in the wake of illness.

 Dr. Halpern holds a University Endowed Chair at UC Berkeley and speaks internationally including at Davos on empathy and on gene editing, AI and ethics.
+She is a 2022 Guggenheim Fellow for Medicine & Health.

 For more information, visit: https://publichealth.berkeley.edu/people/jodi-halpern/